Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 In the simplest theoretical model~\cite{Gaunt}, the two parton-parton interactions in DPS can be considered entirely uncorrelated, and the expected DPS cross section can be written as the (normalized) product of the SPS cross sections to produce processes A and B independently, as \begin{linenomath}

 \end{linenomath} where $n$ is a combinatorial factor that takes a value of unity if A = B, and two otherwise.
 The denominator \sigeff can be interpreted as being proportional to the average squared transverse distance between the interacting partons, and it serves as a useful quantity to compare DPS processes in different production modes.
-Its experimental value ranges between 2--10\,(10--25)\unit{mb} for gluon- (quark-)initiated DPS production processes~\cite{sigeff2,sigeff1,sigeff4,sigeff7,sigeff3,Aad:2014kba,Aaij:2015wpa,Abazov:2015fbl,CMS:2021qsn,sigeff5,sigeff6,cdf:dps,CDF:dps2,LHCb:dps,CMS-FSQ-16-005,atlas:dps2018,CMS:2021lxi,CMS:2021wfx,D0:2014vql}.
+Its experimental value ranges between 2--10\unit{mb} for gluon-initiated and 10--25\unit{mb} for quark-initiated DPS production processes~\cite{sigeff2,sigeff1,sigeff4,sigeff7,sigeff3,Aad:2014kba,Aaij:2015wpa,Abazov:2015fbl,CMS:2021qsn,sigeff5,sigeff6,cdf:dps,CDF:dps2,LHCb:dps,CMS-FSQ-16-005,atlas:dps2018,CMS:2021lxi,CMS:2021wfx,D0:2014vql}.

 As the center-of-mass energy of $\Pp\Pp$ collisions increases, so does the density of sea quarks and gluons, which in turn leads to increased DPS contributions to many final states where pairs of heavy particles are produced.
 These additional DPS contributions can limit the precision of searches for new physics~\cite{CMS:2020cpy} and the accuracy of high-precision standard model analyses~\cite{DelFabbro:1999tf}.
 Therefore, it is important to study DPS processes in different production modes and final states.
 Theoretical advancements~\cite{dpsTheory} have improved upon the simple ``geometric'' approach on which Eq.~(\ref{eq:pocketformula}) is based.
 The introduction of interparton correlations via double parton distribution functions (dPDF)~\cite{Gaunt:2009re,Diehl:2017kgu,Diehl:2018kgr,Gaunt:2018eix}, which include parton splitting effects and impact parameter dependence, has led to the first dPDF-based Monte Carlo (MC) event generator for DPS events, \dSh~\cite{Cabouat:2019gtm}.

 The production of leptonically decaying same-sign (SS) $\PW$ boson pairs is a promising process to study DPS~\cite{Kulesza:1999zh}.
 Its experimental signature is rather clean and easy to trigger on, and the SPS $\PW^{\pm}\PW^{\pm}$ production is highly suppressed because of two additional partons produced in the final state compared with the opposite-sign configuration.
 Figure~\ref{fig:dpsfeyn} illustrates the production of $\PW^{\pm}\PW^{\pm}$ via the DPS and SPS processes at leading order (LO) accuracy in electroweak and perturbative quantum chromodynamics (QCD).
 The \dps production has not been observed experimentally, and the existing searches for the process are not statistically significant due to the size of the available data samples~\cite{Sirunyan:2019zox,CMS-FSQ-16-005}.